Recognizing Interval Bigraphs by Forbidden Patterns: Basic definitions and properties

+In what follows, when we say a component we mean a non-trivial component unless we specify otherwise.
+For simplicity, we shall also use $S$ to denote the sub-digraph of $H^+$ induced by $S$. \\

 We shall say two edges $ab, cd $ of $H$ are {\em independent} if the subgraph of $H$ induced by the vertices $a, b, c, d$ has just the two edges $ab, cd$.
+We shall say two disjoint induced subgraph $H_1,H_2$ of $H$ are {\em independent} if there is no edge of $H$ with one endpoint in $H_1$ and another endpoint in $H_2$.
 Note that if $ab, cd$ are independent edges in $H$ then the component of $H^+$ containing the pair $(a,c)$ also contains the pairs $(a,d), (b,c), (b,d)$.
-Moreover, if $a$ and $c$ have the same color in $H$, the pairs $(a,c), (b,c), (b,d)$,\\ $(a,d)$ form a directed four-cycle in $H^+$ in the given order; and if $a$ and $c$ have the opposite color, the same vertices form a directed four-cycle in the reversed order.
+Moreover, if $a$ and $c$ have the same color in $H$, the pairs $(a,c), (b,c), (b,d)$, $(a,d)$ form a directed four-cycle in $H^+$ in the given order; and if $a$ and $c$ have the opposite color, the same vertices form a directed four-cycle in the reversed order.
 In any event, an independent pair of edges yields at least four vertices in the corresponding component of $H^+$.
 Conversely we have the following lemma.